-Did you know that poppies were Christopher Lloyd's his favorite flower?
+Did you know that poppies were Christopher Lloyd's favorite flower?

-In his short essay about poppies, he introduces 'Goliath' poppies which grow to 4 feet tall and offer the largest blooms of any poppy.
+In his short essay about poppies, he introduces 'Goliath' poppies, which grow to 4 feet tall and offer the most abundant blooms of any poppy.

 Lloyd wrote about the blooms saying,